Height: Somewhere between five-three and five-six,

-Hobbies: Jewelry making, whitewater paddling in one of out 14 kayaks, yoga-stretching, reading, weight-lifting, writing — wait, that’s a job — and snuggling with the Hubs.
+Hobbies: Jewelry making, whitewater paddling in one of our 36 kayaks (as of today), yoga-stretching, reading, weight-lifting, writing — wait, that’s a job — and snuggling with the Hubs.
 I also make it point to read every day, though for a writer, that’s much more like part of the job.

 Friends: Yes!
 I wasn’t very good at making friends in school, though the ones I have are steadfast, like Joy, who is my very bestest pal since we were nine.
 But since I grew up — which happened sometime in the last decade — I have found more, new friends that I cherish.
 Kim Harrison, of course, and Misty Massey, and Tamar Myers and AJ Hartley, and David B. Coe.
 All these are writers.
 Hmmm.
 Is that a pattern starting to evolve?

-Writing schedule: Five days a week, 5 to 10 pages a day, however long it takes to get that.
-If I get 30 pages done early in the week, I take a day off.
-Unless deadlines are near.
+Writing schedule: Seven days a week, 5 to 10 pages a day, however many hours it takes to get that.
+If I get 30 pages done early in the week, I take a day off, unless deadlines are near.
 Then I grind away.
-Like now, with the deadline for book five in the series very close!
+Like now, with the deadline for a Soulwood book very close!

 Other job: After decades in the hospital laboratory field, I am now a full time writer.
-I do however, still fill in at the old lab to keep my license going.
+And no. I do not miss the lab or a hospital setting at all.

 Hair Color: matches my mood.
-Today I’m blond with dark brown streaks.
+Today I’m blond with pale brown streaks.

 On Being a Writer: My life is writing, creating worlds where none existed before.
 I love it, and I love the characters that spring to life fully formed.
 I love the justice that I can find in the pages of a book where none existed before.
 I’m not a talented person, but I reckon if God was going to give me one single talent, I’m REALLY glad it’s writing!
 I’ve been writing since tenth grade, and will stop the day they tumble me into a grave and cover me up.

 On What I do on a Day Off: In spring, summer, and early fall, I try to get the Hubs to go with me whitewater paddling or just take a lazy ride down the Catawba River.
 I have this old inflatable two-man kayak called a rubber ducky.
 Honest.
 That’s what it’s called.
 But it’s like 12 feet long and way too big for the bathtub.
 That is for lazy days.
-For energetic days, I have a pearl white LiquidLogic ReMix, and a white-water-sit-on-top.
-Both are perfect for Class II and Class III rivers!
+For energetic days, I have a sky-blue Fluid Detox, and a matching white-water-sit-on-top called a Do-It-Now.
+Both boats are perfect for Class II and Class III rivers!

 In cooler temps, I think about driving to the beach.
 I live near Myrtle Beach.
 Well, it’s a four hour drive.
-But the Hubby and I have this old beat up RV, and we can jump in and drive down, spend the night in Mary’s driveway, and hit the surf as we please.
+But the Hubby and I have an RV, and we can jump in and drive down, spend the night, and hit the surf as we please.
 I can write in the RV too, on the laptop, though I admit to preferring my PC to laptop writing.
-On the laptop, my thumbs hit the mouse on the keyboard and make strange things happen to large blocks of text.
+On the laptop, my thumbs hit the mouse on the keyboard at unexpected times and strange things happen to large blocks of text.
 Oy…